Nileshkund/FlickPulse/README.md

-# Movie-store ( ImdB clone) Created by :- Mudit Sharma
+# Movie-store ( ImdB clone) Created by :- NILESH KUND

 Are you a Cinephile.
 This Project is for Movie fans...
 Learn about your favourite movies and look at the new upcoming features of your Favourite Stars.